arithy/packcc/README.md

 The predicate succeeds only if the _element_ cannot be matched.
 The input text scanned while matching _element_ is not consumed from the input and remains available for subsequent matching.
-A popular idiom is the following, which matches the end of input, after the last character of the input has already been consumed.
+A popular idiom is the following, which matches the end of the input, after the last character of the input has already been consumed.

 ```
 !.